sgillespie/lambda-calculus/doc/system-f.md

  * Lambda abstraction

 ### Variables and Function Application
-Variables in &lambda;<sub>&rarr;</sub> are identical variables to &lambda;.
-Variables a just names that hold values, as in `x`.
+Variables and function applications in &lambda;<sub>&rarr;</sub> are identical to those in &lambda;.
+Variables are just names that hold values, as in `x` or `myVar`.
 To distinguish between these from type variables, we use names that begin with a lowercase letter.

 Function application takes the form `f x y z`, where `f` is an abstraction and `x`, `y`, and `z` are arguments.